-Types of behavioral addiction (DSM-IV-TR)
+Types of behavioural addiction (DSM-IV-TR)

 Prevention is better than cure.

-FACT: Children from nurturing homes have a better overall chance of survival and resilience against social ills for example experimenting with drugs.
+FACT: Children from nurturing homes have a better overall chance of survival and resilience against social ills, for example, experimenting with drugs.

-What can you as a parent can do to provide a nurturing home where healthy, happy and resilient kids can grow into adulthood?
+What can you as a parent do to provide a nurturing home where healthy, happy and resilient kids can grow into adulthood?

 The 10 Principles of Good Parenting

-1. Set a good example always.
+1. Set a good example, always.